 AMC Entertainment Holdings Inc. (NYSE: AMC)

-AMC is another stock that generated a huge amount of buzz as a result of the Reddit short squeeze.
+AMC is another stock that generated a tremendous amount of buzz due to the Reddit short squeeze.

 This is another stock that hedge funds were planning to short, as their share prices had been on a continuous downtrend for the last several years.

 Best Meme Stocks To Buy